opf/openproject/docs/user-guide/members/README.md

 > Note: please keep in mind that removing  project members can only be done if you have correct permissions.

+> Note: a project member can be a part of the project either individually, as a member of a group, or both.
+The role removal will only affect the member's individual roles.
+All those roles obtained via a group will not be removed.
+To remove those group roles you can either remove the member from the group or remove the entire group from the project.

 ## Revoke sharing privileges

 If a work package has been [shared](../work-packages/share-work-packages), you may need to revoke sharing privileges at a later stage in the project.
 To do that select the **More** icon at the right end of the row with the corresponding member name and select **Revoke work package shares**.
 You can also choose the **View shared work packages** option to see the list of all  work packages shared with the user.